ntvanank1250/ntvanank1250/README.md

 #### My full name is Do Duy Hieu but you can call me Tony Do
 #### I am a python developer
-#### Now, I am 24 ,and I live in Hanoi City
+#### I'm 24 and I live in Hanoi City
-#### I’m currently working on Litcommerce.
-It is a leading company in the field of data migration from site to another site.
-For example from Woocommerce to Shopify
+#### Currently I'm working on Litcommerce, which is a leading company in the field of data migration from site to another site (Ex: from Woocommerce to Shopify)
 #### Contact me at Skype: live:.cid.cbd4c1c2b32e845a
 #### Linkedin:  [Linkedin](https://www.linkedin.com/in/%C4%91%E1%BB%97-duy-hi%E1%BB%87u-604615181/)